THIS IS AMAZING!!!!!!!!!!!!!

-If you experience audio lag with the web version above, please try the standalone version.
+If you experience audio lag when playing the web version on PC with Firefox, please try another browser like Chrome/Opera/Vivaldi, or download the standalone version.

 The 8 Pico Emeralds have been scattered!
 Sonic arrives on Pico Island, ready to collect them all!

 pico sonic is a partial demake of Sonic the Hedgehog 3 made with PICO-8.
 It features a simplified version of Angel Island Act 1 with some tweaks.
-Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System) which have sprites closer to what PICO-8's resolution and color palette, and the GBA titles which have more clear-cut graphics.
+Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System), which have sprites closer to PICO-8's resolution and color palette, and the GBA titles, which have more clear-cut graphics.

 The project was started as a personal challenge and was meant to be a fully-fledged fan game, but I eventually dropped many features to focus on Sonic's main movements and the exploration of the stage.
 Consider it a technical demo with some exploration challenge.